 A dramatic inning had failed to produce runs, and the game went into extra innings.
 The Giants continued to put runners on against Johnson, who continued to work his way out of jams.
 He walked Wilson to open the tenth, then struck out Jackson and got Gowdy to ground into a double play.
 In the top of the eleventh, a single and sacrifice gave the Giants a runner at second with one out.
 Johnson then struck out Frisch and, after an intentional walk, fanned Kelly – as he had two innings before — with the go-ahead run in scoring position.
 Irish Meusel led off the twelfth with a single, but the Giants could advance no farther than first base in the inning.

-As for the Senators, they went down in order in the tenth—although Johnson had sent a drive to deep center that was hauled in by Wilson—and got a two-out double by Goslin, followed by an intentional walk, in the eleventh off Jack Bentley, New York’s fourth pitcher of the game.
+As for the Senators, they went down in order in the tenth — although Johnson had sent a drive to deep center that was hauled in by Wilson—and got a two-out double by Goslin, followed by an intentional walk, in the 11th off Jack Bentley, New York’s fourth pitcher of the game.
 Bluege grounded into a force out to end that threat.
-With the game still tied in the last of the twelfth, Miller led off for the Senators with a soft ground ball toward second.
+With the game still tied in the last of the 12th, Miller led off for the Senators with a soft ground ball toward second.
 Frisch charged in, gloved it, and threw to Kelly in time for the out.

 Muddy Ruel lifted a pop fly behind the plate.
 Giants catcher Hank Gowdy had trouble with the ball from the start.
 He circled under it, then flung his mask away as he seemed to figure out the spot it would drop.
 However, at the last instant, Gowdy had to lunge to his right.
 He might have still made the catch if he hadn’t stumbled over his mask.
 Nearly falling to one knee, Gowdy dropped the ball.